Budlong Pickle Company: Mid-century and sale

 George L. Hathaway was Budlong's longtime president.
 In 1945, Hathaway was presented with an award by the National Pickle Packers Association for demonstrating "outstanding fairness … in procuring pickles for the armed forces".

 Budlong had operations in Columbia, Mississippi, as of 1936; and in Ora, Indiana, as of 1940.

 In 1958, it merged with a Green Bay, Wisconsin–based food company specializing in pickles, which was later acquired by Dean Foods (now part of Dairy Farmers of America).

-Present day
+Legacy

 Although the Nursery and Pickle Company no longer exist, a Chicago-based restaurant has taken on the Budlong name.
-The budlong hot chicken was founded in 2015 by restauranteur Jared Leonard (SSC Hospitality) & currently has 5 stores in Chicago.
+The Budlong Hot Chicken was founded in 2015 by restaurateur Jared Leonard and currently has 5 stores in Chicago.